Departmental Prizes and Awards

 Grants from the Stacia Byers Wells Fund are awarded competitively to undergraduate students of the Department of Classics (majors and minors) to support travel and research in the following areas: travel to participate in excavations or archaeological field projects, travel to professional meetings in the U.S.A. or abroad, and faculty-student collaborative research, including work as research assistants.
 The amount of the award varies, depending on the availability of the funds.

 Since the application for all three awards is the same, students may submit a single application for more than one award, indicating the awards for which they wish to be considered.
 They are urged to supplement these awards by applying for funding elsewhere; see further the following sections on University and regional/national awards.
 Application letters for these departmental awards should include the student’s 1) full name, 2) PID number, 3) major/minor with area, 4) year/rank, and 5) any previous departmental awards they have received (Nims, Herington, etc.), along with the year received.
 It should also include a statement of their past experience and education; a description of the program, conference, or meeting they wish to attend or, as applicable, an overview of their research project; a brief statement of how the project relates to their educational or academic goals; a statement of financial need and a list of other funding sources to which they’re applying; and a detailed budget (list of estimated expenses).
 Applications should be sent by email, either in the body of the message or as attached Word or PDF file, to the Director of Undergraduate Studies.
-In addition, applicants should arrange to have three letters of recommendation (at least two from professors within the Department of Classics) sent by email directly to the DUS.
-The application deadline is March 1.
+In addition, applicants should arrange to have two academic letters of recommendation (at least one from a professor within the Department of Classics, who can speak to your proposed travel and your abilities to conduct the work) sent by email directly to the DUS.
+The application deadline is February 14.
 In usual circumstances, it is also possible for awards to be made at other times on an ad-hoc basis; please consult the DUS.
 Please note that proof of acceptance to a program or dig is not required when applying for the awards, but is required before receiving any awarded funds.

 The Herington Scholarship

 The Herington scholarship, named in honor of C. John Herington is awarded annually to the best undergraduate student of Greek.
 The Herington Scholarship currently carries an award of $750.
 The purpose of the Herington Scholarship is to recognize achievement and to encourage undergraduates to continue their study of classics at UNC or abroad in the following year.
 Students do not apply, but are nominated by faculty members and selected in the spring semester by a departmental faculty committee.
 All first-year, sophomore, and junior UNC Classics majors and minors are eligible.
-For current and previous prize winners, see here.
+For current and previous prize winners, see see the Prize Winners Past and Present page.

 The Epps Prize in Greek Studies